ZiRO-Bot/TagScript/README.md

 `PyParsing` provides the math block with intelligent mathematical expressions

-`appJar` is required if one wants to use the playground feature
+`PyGObject` is required if one wants to use the playground feature